I would like to know what apple trees would grow best in my tested soil.

 Can you identify this?

-Suffolk County New York Posted about 4 years ago
+Suffolk County New York Posted over 4 years ago

 When the blooms begin to die, how should they be removed from plant in order to allow other blooms to grow and flower?

-Erie County New York flowers: annuals and herbaceous perennials Posted about 4 years ago
+Erie County New York flowers: annuals and herbaceous perennials Posted over 4 years ago